IN THIS SECTION

 Physical and chemical sedimentation, Earth history

 Petrology of sedimentary rocks is fundamental to the understanding of the processes that range from tectonism of the earth to the interaction of the atmosphere, hydrosphere, and the biosphere with the solid earth.
 Low-temperature geochemical processes contribute to the modification of original sediments as well as to their preservation.
 More than half of the faculty of the department relate to sedimentary petrology directly or in an interdisciplinary way.

-Lee Suttner and Abhijit Basu work on the provenance of sand and sandstone.
-Lee Suttner is also studying the relationship between climate, tectonics and sedimentation in the Rocky Mountain foreland, and Basu also analyzes the petrology of lunar soils.
+Works on the provenance of sand and sandstone.
+Basu also analyzes the petrology of lunar soils.

 Professor of Geological Sciences and Haydn Murray Chair of Applied Clay Mineralogy.
 Surface properties, crystallography and geochemistry of clay minerals.
 Applications of clay and zeolite minerals and interactions with organic pollutants.
 Rheology of clay suspensions.